mulberryrma/mulberryrma/README.md

 - 👋 Hi, I’m Rafael.
-- 🌱 I’m currently learning how to build a blockchain and a cryptocurrency.
 - 💞️ I’m looking to collaborate on projects that develop Artificial Intelligence in Chemical Process Systems - I'm a Chemical Engineer.
 - 📫 How to reach me: mulberryrma@outlook.com